randyrektor/DaVinci-Gate/README.md

-# DaVinci Resolve Podcast Audio Gate
+# DaVinci Gate

-An automated DaVinci Resolve script that intelligently processes podcast audio by detecting silence segments and creating gated versions that maintain perfect sync while removing unwanted silence.
+An automated DaVinci Resolve script that intelligently processes podcast audio by detecting silence segments and creating gated compound clips for easy editing workflow.

 ## Features

 - **Smart Silence Detection**: Uses `pydub` to analyze audio and identify speech vs silence segments
+- **Compound Clip Creation**: Creates individual compound clips for each speaker with silence automatically gated
-- **Perfect Sync Preservation**: Appends ALL segments (speech + silence) but disables silence segments to maintain original timing
+- **Perfect Sync Preservation**: Maintains original timing by disabling silence segments rather than removing them
-- **Batch Processing**: Processes multiple hosts simultaneously with parallel silence detection
+- **Batch Processing**: Processes multiple speakers simultaneously with parallel silence detection
 - **DaVinci Resolve Integration**: Seamlessly works within Resolve's scripting environment
-- **Automatic Track Management**: Creates processed tracks and mutes originals for easy A/B comparison
-- **Robust Error Handling**: Handles large segment counts with chunked processing and comprehensive error recovery
+- **Flexible Workflow**: Creates compound clips that can be easily moved and organized on individual tracks

 ## How It Works

-1. **Discovery**: Automatically finds all audio tracks with clips in your timeline (accepts any track name)
+1. **Discovery**: Automatically finds all audio tracks with clips in your timeline
 2. **Export**: Renders individual WAV files using the "AudioOnly_IndividualClips" preset
 3. **Analysis**: Processes each WAV file to detect speech and silence segments
-4. **Timeline Manipulation**: Creates new tracks with segmented audio where silence is disabled
+4. **Processing**: Creates segmented audio with silence segments disabled
-5. **Sync Maintenance**: Preserves original timing by keeping all segments but muting silence
+5. **Compound Creation**: Automatically creates compound clips for each speaker (e.g., "1Scott_Gated", "2Wes_Gated")
+6. **Manual Organization**: You drag compound clips to individual tracks and can decompose them if needed

-## Usage Patterns
+## Workflow

-### Single Track Processing (Recommended)
+### Current Workflow (Recommended)
-- **Best for**: Most podcast workflows
-- **Setup**: Place all compound clips on a single audio track
+- **Setup**: Place all compound clips (speakers) on a single audio track (Track 1)
-- **Result**: One processed track with all hosts' audio gated together
-- **Advantage**: Avoids source patch limitations, most efficient

-### Multi-Track Processing
-- **Current limitation**: Only processes one source track at a time
-- **Workaround**: Process tracks separately, then copy/paste results back
-- **Alternative**: Use different timelines for each track, then combine results
+- **Processing**: Script creates gated compound clips for each speaker
+- **Organization**: Manually drag each compound clip to its own track
+- **Decomposition**: Use "Decompose Using Clips" if you need individual segments

+### Why This Approach Works Best
+- **API Limitations**: DaVinci Resolve's API works best when all source clips are on one track
+- **Flexibility**: Compound clips can be easily moved and organized after processing
+- **Editing Options**: Keep as compound clips for easy movement, or decompose for detailed editing
+- **Clean Results**: Each speaker gets their own gated compound clip with silence automatically handled

 <img width="2542" height="414" alt="Screenshot 2025-09-22 at 10 29 45 AM" src="https://github.com/user-attachments/assets/3d82eda1-75fa-406c-9d0f-743fe7bda250" />